ommpanigrahi08/python-journey-/README.md

 Day 6:
 -def() function
--Made a basic calculator that user can choose operation of
+-Made a basic calculator that user can choose operation of.

+Day 7:
+-Made a functioning task managing program which can actually be used in daily life.
+Used lists, and list traversal.